Samsung/tizen-docs/docs/application/dotnet/guides/nui/textlabel.md

 A text label is a NUI control that displays a short text string.
 It is implemented through the `Tizen.NUI.BaseComponents.TextLabel` class.

 Text labels are lightweight, non-editable, and do not respond to user input.
 They can support multiple languages and scripts, including right-to-left scripts, such as Arabic.
-For an example of displaying text using a text label, see [NUI Hello World Tutorial](hello-world.md).
+For an example of displaying text using a text label, see [NUI Quick Start](../../get-started/nui/quickstart.md).

 **Figure: Text label example, positioned to top left**